wastelife/pixel/README.md

 # Pixel
 <b>-- a place for creativity and imagination.</b>
-## Introduction

-Pixel (http://www.pixelweb.com) is a social media website that allows people to post their own shares with pictures and users messaging system.
 ## Use Guide

 You can visit its website directly or clone it to your computer and run.